 Odin’s Volk: short bio

-Gods Laid Bare (slightly cynical view; connects Frigg and Gefjun)
+Gods Laid Bare (from the Wayback Machine; connects Frigg and Gefjun)